 A compulsion for a dog to eat non-food items is known as ‘Pica.’
 Now, all dogs will eat non-food items at times.
 For example, you may sometimes find a dog eating a bit of grass.
 However, if that problem starts to happen regularly, then you have a major problem.

 There probably isn’t going to be an issue if your dog is only eating grass or plants.
 The real issue with Pica is when your dog has a compulsion to eat items such as toys, rocks, and anything else it finds.
 They will normally focus on just one of these items, but they will eat it often.
 For example, in rare cases, a dog may end up with several stones in its stomach.
 Obviously, this isn’t a good thing.

 There are a few causes for Pica.
 Perhaps the main one is anxiety, but it could also mean that the animal is seriously sick.
 In most cases, it is probably best not to try and diagnose things yourself.
 If your dog seems to be doing a lot of eating non-food items, then you will almost certainly want to head to a vet.
 They will be able to help you to deal with the problem.

 Once again, we have to reiterate that while Beagles do eat a lot of food, they will overeat just edible items.
 Anything else is going to be a serious issue.

 Can a Beagle Eat Itself to Death?

 Yes.
 A Beagle can eat itself to death.
 They are one of the only dog breeds that can do this.
-If a Beagle is given unlimited access to food, they will constantly be eating it.
+If a Beagle is given unlimited access to food, it will constantly be eating it.
 This can lead to obesity.
 Therefore, it is vital that Beagle owners take time to moderate their Beagle’s food intake.